unahouExosite/docs/exositeready/gwe/product_overview.md

 As any devops professional can tell you, diagnosing issues on any computer system, either post-mortem or predictively, requires basic system information.
-Gateway Engine provides both filesystem and OS metadata as well as modem bandwidth usage (beta).
+GWE provides both filesystem and OS metadata as well as modem bandwidth usage (beta).
 These data are reported to the separate dataports `device_info` and `usage_report`, respectively.